apoorva-kashyap-1999/netflix-gpt/README.md

  - Firebase - as backend (https://console.firebase.google.com/u/0/project/netflixgpt-f37a9/overview)
  - To enable auth in firbase disable extensions in browser(CORS etc)
  - Updated node to v20 ad logged in with apoorvaashyap001@gmail.com
+ - firebase init command then npm run build then firebase deploy

  # Features
   - Login/SignUp page